What do my teeth have to do with my fertility?

 Rinse whenever possible.

-Deep cleanings by professionals
+Deep cleaning by professionals

 It may interest you